kimkimani/guruspedia/content/articles/how-to-setup-internationalization-in-reactjs-using-react-18next/index.md

 Internationalization, commonly refers to as **i18n**, allows you to develop applications that can quickly adapt to different languages and locales.
 This typically includes translating text to allow your users to experience other languages.
 The need for internationalization arises when an application is intended for use in multiple countries or regions, each with its own language Internationalization allows the application to be easily adapted to meet the specific needs of each market without creating a separate version for each.
 <!--more-->

 To implement internationalization React apps, you need the tools and libraries to let you add support for multiple languages so that a global audience can use them.
-In this guide, you will learn how to use i18next to implement Internationalization in React.
+In this guide, you will learn how to use i18next to implement Internationalization in React with exmaples.

-### Installing the Needed Libraries
+### Installing NPM i18next Libraries

-To configure i18next, you require to install libraries that provide internationalization methods.
+To configure react-i18next exmaple, you require to install libraries that provide internationalization methods.
 First, ensure you have created a basic React application using the following command:

 ```bash
 npx create-react-app demo-app